-For the first time in over 40 years, boats will be able to travel from the Old River Lea to Waterworks River, thanks to the restoration work taking place on the Bow Back Rivers.
+For the first time in over 40 years, boats will soon be able to travel from the Old River Lea to Waterworks River, thanks to restoration work taking place on the Bow Back Rivers.

 This animation has been produced by KGAL especially for the Carpenters Road Lock restoration programme.

 We are incredibly proud to be part of this ten-year programme to revamp the Bow Back Rivers.
-Carpenters Road Lock is intergral to the Olympic Legacy Framework and with funding from us, Heritage Lottery Fund, London Legacy Development Corporation and Inland Waterways Association - this significant lock will be a showpiece waterside destination.
+Carpenters Road Lock is intergral to the Olympic Legacy Framework and with funding from us, Heritage Lottery Fund, London Legacy Development Corporation and Inland Waterways Association - this significant lock will become a showpiece waterside destination.

 Full restoration of Carpenters Road Lock: two cameras are installed on site, giving you a close up view of the works.
-A full timelapse video will also be uploaded here by early next year.

 Did you know...?
 The lock is significant from an engineering point of view, as it had the only ‘double radial lock gates’ in the country.
 Built in the 1930s this design included two convex-shaped gates that lifted up vertically to enable boats to pass through.